artefactual/archivematica-docs/admin-manual/installation/installation.rst

    an administrative user, copy its API key to your clipboard.

-3. Log in to the Archivematica dashboard and finish the installation in a web browser: http://localhost (again, use the IP address of the machine you have been installing on).
+3. Log in to the Archivematica dashboard and finish the installation in a web browser: http://localhost.
+Again, you can use the IP address of the machine you have been installing on (RPM packages use port 81).
 When prompted, enter the URL of the Storage Service, the name of the administrative user, and that user's API key.

 4. Register your installation for full Format Policy Registry interoperability.